 Goal of the project

 The goal of this project is to design and build a machine capable of sorting black and white disks and the embedded system controlling it.
-In addition to this, we will learn how to perform different roles in a group project.
-Obtain experience in specification, design, and construction of a simple embedded system.
+In addition to this, we will learn how to perform different roles in a group project and obtain experience in specification, design, and construction of a simple embedded system.
 As well as learning how to keep design and implementation of the software manageable by using a programming language as a stepping stone to the machine language.
-And to become aware of the influence of electrical and mechanical limitations on the realizability of machine controlled systems.
+And to become aware of the influence of electrical and mechanical limitations on the feasibility of machine controlled systems.

 Objectives Machine Design